 School is dismissed at 2:50 PM.
-Students who are picked up by parents will go to the designated area in front of the school.
+Students who are picked up by parents will go to the area in front of the school.

-Bus riders will wait in their line in the designated area.
+Bus riders will wait in their line in designated area.
+Intermediate students must wait on our campus.